beached/json_to_cpp/README.md

 # JSON to C++
 This program will take either a json file or a URL to a web service and build C++ classes to work with that data.
-By default it will create the serialization linkage for the JsonLink library that is part of https://github.com/beached/parse_json .
+By default it will create the serialization linkage for the JsonLink library that is part of https://github.com/beached/daw_json_link .

-* boost::optional is used for optional members(those that are not always there or are null in some cases
+* std::optional is used for optional members(those that are not always there or are null in some cases
 * std::string is used for strings
 * int64_t is used for integral types
 * double is used for real types
 * bool is used for boolean types
 * classes are given the name of their member suffixed with a "_t"
+* identifier names are filtered such that C++ keywords, empty id's, or all number id's are prefixed with _json
+* Any character in an id that isn't A-Za-z0-9 or _ will be escaped via 0xXXX

 # Requirements
 * CMake >= 2.8.12 https://cmake.org/
 * Boost >= 1.58 https://www.boost.org/
 * Curl https://curl.haxx.se/

-# Testing
-Currently it is known to build on clang 3.8.1 and gcc 6.2.0

 Both Boost and Curl are often packaged within a Linux distribution and available for Windows/Mac

 # Building
 The build system uses cmake.
 Often a build can be accomplished by creating a build folder in the project source folder and typing

 ```
+mkdir build
+cd build
 cmake ..
 cmake --build .
 ```